Fort Lee lane closure scandal

-The United States Attorney for the District of New Jersey Paul J. Fishman launched a federal investigation, resulting in a nine-count indictment against Bridget Anne Kelly, the deputy chief of staff; Baroni and Wildstein.
+An investigation led by U.S. Attorney Paul J. Fishman resulted in a nine-count indictment against Bridget Anne Kelly, the deputy chief of staff, Baroni and Wildstein.
 Wildstein entered a guilty plea, and testified against Baroni and Kelly, who were found guilty on all counts in November 2016.
 David Samson pleaded guilty to one felony count of conspiracy in July 2016, for acts unrelated to the lane closures but unearthed by the federal Bridgegate investigation.

-Christie's political standing was badly damaged by the scandal, and his approval ratings from the scandal onward only continued to fall.
-Once considered a leading contender for the 2016 Republican nomination for President, Christie dropped out of the presidential race after a poor showing in the New Hampshire primary.
-The scandal was widely cited as a major factor in the early demise of Christie's 2016 presidential ambitions.
-Christie called Bridgegate "a factor" in why he was bypassed by Donald Trump as the vice presidential nominee.
-In September 2016, both the prosecution and the defense in the trial of two of Christie's former aides argued that Christie knew of his close associates' involvement in a plan to shut down lanes leading to the George Washington Bridge as it was happening, and that the closings were to punish Sokolich for declining to support Christie's reelection bid.
+At the time of the scandal, Christie was a leading contender for the 2016 Republican nomination for President.
+The scandal was widely cited as a major factor in the early demise of Christie's 2016 presidential ambitions, and he dropped out of the race after a poor showing in the New Hampshire primary.
+Christie described the scandal as "a factor" in why he was bypassed by Donald Trump as the vice presidential nominee.
+Both the prosecution and the defense in the trial of two of Christie's former aides argued that Christie knew of his close associates' involvement in a plan to shut down lanes leading to the George Washington Bridge as it was happening, and that the closings were to punish Sokolich for declining to support Christie's reelection bid.
 This was the first time Christie had been officially accused of contemporaneous knowledge of the plot.

-The defendants in the case appealed their convictions.
-In June 2019, the United States Supreme Court granted certiorari and heard the case (known as Kelly v.
-United States) in January 2020.
+The defendants in the case appealed their convictions, and in 2019 the United States Supreme Court granted certiorari and heard the case (known as Kelly v.
+United States) in 2020.
 One defendant, Bill Baroni, having already begun serving his federal prison term, asked for immediate release.
-On May 7, 2020 the Supreme Court unanimously overturned the convictions, judging that the defendants could not have violated the fraud statutes they were charged under since they had not obtained "money or property".
+In May 2020 the Supreme Court unanimously overturned the convictions, judging that the defendants could not have violated the fraud statutes they were charged under since they had not obtained "money or property".